Skip to content

 Digital Inputs

 The regulator has two different styles of digital input architectures, depending on the pin in question.
-They are all exposed in the Ethernet Connectors (see wiring diagrams).
+They are all exposed in the Ethernet Connectors (see Connectors & Wiring).

-2. Ground Style: Activated by shorting input to ground
+2. Ground Style — Activated by shorting the input pin to ground

 Optocoupler Style Digital Inputs